ACRRM/curriculum-docusaurus/docs/supervisors-and-training-posts/introduction.md

 * demonstrating essential clinical equipment, systems for clinical records and registers, access to diagnostic and medical services as appropriate for type of health service
 * demonstrating that the equipment, records and services can be accessed whenever/wherever the registrar is working including when providing telehealth and working away from the main health service
 * showing how information is gathered, analysed and acted upon to improve the quality of the health service
-* demonstrating quality assurance processes appropriate to the type of health service for example: quality audits, mortality and morbidity meetings, significant event management systems
+* demonstrating quality assurance processes appropriate to the type of health service for example:
+  * quality audits
+  * mortality and morbidity meetings
+  * significant event management systems

 ### Standard 1.2 Infrastructure, facilities and educational resources